DUI & DWI Laws in Delaware

 What Happens After a DUI?

-If you request a court hearing, you will need to appear in court on the date designated by the judge.
+If you request a hearing, you will need to appear to your hearing with DMV on the date designated.
 At this time, it will be determined whether the officer had probable cause to pull you over, and whether the breathalyzer results were valid and accurate.
 Again, if you blew a 0.08% or higher, you will be automatically convicted.

 It is highly recommended that you hire an attorney who specialized in DUI cases, as the legal details are many, and you will have a better chance of alleviating your consequences if you have an expert there to represent you.